libcpr/cpr/README.md

 The only explicit requirements are:

 * a C++11 compatible compiler such as clang or gcc.
-The minimum required version of gcc is unknown, so if anyone has trouble building this library with a specific version of gcc, do let me know.
+The minimum required version of gcc is unknown, so if anyone has trouble building this library with a specific version of gcc, do let me know
 * curl and its development libraries

 ## Contributing